We Sell Firewood

 Stop in and we can load up firewood stacked on pallets or you can take the wood loose in your vehicle or trailer.

-Pallet crates are $10.00 each and a refund of $5 per pallet crate is provided upon return of the pallet.
+Pallet crates are $30.00 each.
+If you return with the crates so that we can reuse them, a refund is provided so long as it is in its original condition.
 A 6-1/2 ft truck bed will fit two pallets.
 If your truck has one of those aluminum tool boxes, you will only be able to fit 32 cu ft (one pallet).
-A short bed will not stack in a 1/2 cord unless you have side boards installed to raise the height of the truck bed.
+A truck short bed will not stack in a 1/2 cord unless you have side boards installed to raise the height of the truck bed.

 Kiln dried firewood